Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 Write and defend your dissertation

 ### Choosing Between Rotation and Direct Admit
-Most programs I applied to were rotation-based, but interestingly, my final decision came down to choosing between a rotation and a direct-admit program.
+Most programs I applied to were rotation-based, but interestingly, my final decision came down to a rotation and a direct-admit program.
 I ultimately chose the rotation-based option.
 For me, it offered flexibility and the chance to find an advisor whose mentoring style and research focus truly aligned with my interests.
 Many people choose rotation-based programs for that same reason.
 They don’t want to commit to a lab before getting a sense of how the environment actually feels day to day and whether they have a good dynamic with the PI (principal investigator) of the lab.
 But others thrive in direct-admit programs because they already have a clear research direction and want to dive in immediately.
 Ultimately, neither is “better” than the other.
 It depends on you and your confidence in your research goals and knowledge of what kind of environment you need to be most successful.

 _______________________________
 # Thoughts About the Timeline
 PhD applications are a long process.
-A really long process, in my opinion (and depending on how much of a planner you are).
+A really long process, in my opinion (and even longer if you're a big planner!).
 And there's a great reason for it - on your end, there’s a lot of decisions to make, materials to prepare, and essays to write and on their end, they need to take the time to choose which of you to interview involving several looks over your applications, big meetings, etc.

-I maybe started planning out my applications a bit too far in advance but this is roughly the process I followed:
+I started planning out my applications perhaps a bit too far in advance but this is roughly the process I followed:

 **December 2024**
 - Pretty thoroughly researched schools to apply to.